DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 #.
 The collection manager creates a derived sample from the selected sample.

 #.
-The system ask the collection manager whether (1) the new sample should
+The system asks the collection manager whether (1) the new sample should
-   belong to a separate preparation and (2) whether the new sample should represent a new individual or group of individual (i.e. whether it should inherit the determination history from the parent sample).
+   belong to a separate preparation and (2) whether the new sample should represent a new individual or group of individual.

 #.
 The collection manager chooses to treat the new sample as belonging to the
    same a individual or group of individual, but as belonging to a separate